A Software Verification Project

 - Each module starts with

-. - Modules contain a sequence of function definitions and then a "main
+.
+These define some constants so that Verified Python programs are runnable as normal Python. - Modules contain a sequence of function definitions and then a "main

 block", which is the usual